ManikandaBalajiVenkatesan/Computer_Vision/4_Interactive_Region_Segmentation/readMe.md

 dishwasher.ppm image in the prject folder has been used for this demo.

 ## Procedure
-1.This file needs to be opened in MS Visual Studio.
+1. This file needs to be opened in MS Visual Studio.

-2.Open plus.sln , and in solution explorer window , right click the project and "Retarget Projects"
+2. Open plus.sln , and in solution explorer window , right click the project and "Retarget Projects".

 3. Build -> Build Solution